assafg/osiris/README.md

 ### Backing DB
 The backing DB is actually a single collection (Mongo) or Table (any other DB) that acts as the persistance to the "context" or model.
-The DB should have 2 indises: "context" (string/hash) and "createdAt" (number/RANGE) - the indices should not be unique but the "createdAt" should be asscending so the queries will bring the oldest records first.
+The DB should have 2 indices: "context" (string/hash) and "createdAt" (number/RANGE) - the indices should not be unique but the "createdAt" should be asscending so the queries will bring the oldest records first.
 When reducing the results to a single state we want the last record (i.e. event) to be the most significant.

 ### Current limitations
 For the sake of simplicity, this model currently only fully supports first level aggregation/merge - if a more complex model is stored then the merge operation will override the first level elements: